gatapia/picnet_pbi_cli/readme.md

 ### Import PBIX File
 `pbi import -f <pbix-filename> -d <source-dir> -m <data-model>`
 Where:
-- pbix-filename [required]: the name of the file to import
+- pbix-filename [required]: the name of the file to import.
+If omitted then the single pbix file in the current directory is assumed.
+Otherwise an error will be displayed.
 - source-dir [optional="src"]: the name of the directory to extract the pbix contents into
 - data-model [optional="default"]: the alias to use for this data model